The Settlers: Evolving the brand (1996-2001)

 Released in 1996, The Settlers II proved even more successful than the original, earning better reviews and selling considerably more units.
 After this success, Blue Byte pressed on with what was by now a franchise, with Wertich leading the design team for The Settlers III.
 This time around, his core design principle was to preserve the most popular elements of the gameplay from the first two titles, improve the graphics as much as possible, and both expand and improve upon the game mechanics.
 Early design decisions included the removal of the road network that was so intrinsic in the previous games; giving the different races different abilities, economic models, and buildings; making the game in high color; and integrating the 2D isometric graphics of the first two games with certain 3D graphical elements.

-An early problem faced by the game's artists, Torsten Hess and Thorsten Wallner, was that the settlers themselves couldn't be too complex, as small details would be lost given their 32-pixel height, yet they had to be detailed enough so as to seem at least somewhat realistic.
+An early problem faced by the game's artists, Torsten Hess and Thorsten Wallner, was that the settlers themselves couldn't be too complex, as small details would be lost given their 32-pixel height, yet they had to be detailed enough to seem at least somewhat realistic.
 To tackle this problem, Hess and Wallner elected to exaggerate the settlers' proportions, giving them disproportionately large weapons and tools, as correctly sized implements would be too small to be seen.
 The settlers were also made more rotund and given enlarged heads.
 As all the animations in the game had to be interchangeable for every settler (walking, bending etc.), Hess and Wallner first needed to work on the skeletal animation, building an "extremely primitive skeletal settler which we could put under the visible structure of our figures".
-The drawback to this approach was that every individual action had to animated separately, frame-by-frame.
+The drawback to this approach was that every individual action had to be animated separately, frame-by-frame.